-- Protect birthing options and support women’s informed choices.
+- Protect birthing options and support the process of informed choice.

 - Lobby and advocate for issues related to midwifery and women’s health care.

-- Support midwives through opportunities for continuing education and independent peer review.
+- Support midwives by providing opportunities for continuing education and independent peer review.

-When a midwife extends beyond her guidelines of practice, the midwife must be prepared to give evidence of informed consent as well as to document the process that led the midwife to be able to show that the client was fully informed of the potential negative consequences, as well as the benefits of proceeding outside of practice guidelines.
+When a midwife extends beyond guidelines of practice, the midwife must be prepared to give evidence of informed consent as well as to document the process that led the midwife to show that the client was fully informed of the potential negative consequences, as well as the benefits of proceeding outside of practice guidelines.